 Kitchens have always been more than a place to cook your meals.
 It’s the gathering hub for your family to spend time together as they finish up work documents and classroom assignments.
 It’s the socializing place as you host dinner parties for friends.
 Kitchens have become a favorite meeting spot for many reasons.
 Yet, sometimes the layout isn’t suited for us to entertain guests and family while still being able to cook great meals.

-Kitchen islands have started to become a popular trend for custom homes.
+Kitchen islands have started to become a popular trend for newly constructed homes.
 The island allows you to still prepare meals without having your back facing family and guests.
-It gives extra storage space and counter room to prepare meals, while still allowing you to be entertaining when hosting parties.
+It gives extra storage room and counter space to prepare meals while still allowing you to be entertaining when hosting parties.